GaraycoecheaGroup/MuFASA/README.md

 ## Variant Filtering
 SNV's and InDels are filtered on quality and additional custimized filters.

+## Structural Variant Calling

+Structural Variants are called with Manta and Gridss.
+Results are filtered on PASS and encode blacklists and variants called by both Manta and Gridss are presented as output in .bedpe and .vcf format

 ## Citing MuFASA
 For more information and if you use MuFASA in your work, please cite: